British African-Caribbean people: Carnivals and celebrations

 African-Caribbean communities organise and participate in Caribbean Carnivals (Caribbean-style carnivals) throughout the UK.
 The best known of these is the annual Notting Hill Carnival, attracting up to 1.5 million people from Britain and around the world, making it the largest street festival in Europe.
 The carnival began in 1964 as a small procession of Trinidadians in memory of festivals in their home country, and today is regarded as a significant event in British culture.
 In 2006 the carnival was voted onto the list of icons of England.

-Luton Carnival, which has taken place since 1976, is the largest one day carnival in the U.K. (it is second only to Notting Hill carnival, which takes place over two days).
+Luton Carnival, which has taken place since 1976, is the largest one day carnival in the UK (it is second only to Notting Hill carnival, which takes place over two days).
 Leeds West Indian Carnival is Europe's oldest West Indian carnival and now attracts around 130,000 people.
 Other carnivals include the Leicester Caribbean Carnival and the Birmingham International Carnival.

-In 2018, following campaigns and a petition started by Patrick Vernon for 22 June to be recognized as a national day to commemorate and celebrate migration and migrant communities in Britain, and at the height of the Windrush scandal, it was announced by the British government that an annual Windrush Day would be held, supported by a grant of up to £500,000, to recognise and honour the contribution of those who arrived between 1948 and 1971 and to "keep their legacy alive for future generations, ensuring that we all celebrate the diversity of Britain's history."
+In 2018, following campaigns and a petition started by Patrick Vernon for 22 June to be recognised as a national day to commemorate and celebrate migration and migrant communities in Britain, and at the height of the Windrush scandal, it was announced by the British government that an annual Windrush Day would be held, supported by a grant of up to £500,000, to recognise and honour the contribution of those who arrived between 1948 and 1971 and to "keep their legacy alive for future generations, ensuring that we all celebrate the diversity of Britain's history."

 The Windrush Festival in London was created in 2018 as a way for home-grown Black businesses and Caribbean-British born Windrush Generation performers to have a platform to celebrate their culture and presence in Britain.
 The main event Radiate Windrush Festival is always held on the last weekend of June to follow on from National Windrush Day, other festivals across the country are held generally in the month of June or July.